webfolder/siqueira.tech/_posts/others/2018-09-16-Kernel-compilation-and-installation.md

 So...
 If the first command fails, try the last one.

 Now, reboot your system and check if everything is ok.
+You should see some options in your Grub as the Figure X illustrates.

+{% include image-post.html
+  path="posts/grub_vm.png"
+  caption="Grub menu options"%}

 ## Remove